orb-community/orb/CONTRIBUTING.md

   and/or to modify the scope of the request.
 Please keep in mind that project status consideration or conflicting priorities may require us to close or defer work on the new or reopened issue.
-If that happens, feel free to reach out of support@ns1.com for more information.
+If that happens, feel free to reach out of support@NetboxLabs.com for more information.

 ## Tags on issues

-In some projects we (NS1) may apply basic tags on some issues, for organizational purposes.
+In some projects we (NetboxLabs) may apply basic tags on some issues, for organizational purposes.
 Note: we do not use tags to indicate timelines or priorities.